Application deadline: May 1, 2023

 - Completed an application in the Submission Portal.

-- Current area of study and career goals
+- Statement on your current area of study and career goals

 - List and describe the goals you hope to accomplish by attending the Annual Conference.

 - List and describe your plans for future involvement in NACADA - be specific about any goals for involvement in regions, committees, communities, areas of leadership interest, etc.

 - A required component of the application materials submitted for this award is two letters of recommendation from your institution's officials, at least one of which must be an instructor in your field of study.
 These letters must be on institutional letterhead.
 Please upload these letters and other application requirements no later than the specified deadline(s).
 Nominators/nominees should collect the letters and upload them as pdf's.
 Please don't send these letters separately to NACADA officials.
 Any recommendation letter should not contain information the nominee has not already seen.

 - Please make sure the letters outline the nominee's qualifications and any professional development goals that could be achieved by attending the Annual Conference.

 Graduate Student Annual Conference Scholarship Rubric